meronrudy/SportsArbFinder/README.md

 4. If the combined implied probability is less than 100%, an arbitrage opportunity exists.
 5. The script calculates the profit margin and, if it meets the cutoff, displays the opportunity.
 6. In interactive mode, users can input a stake amount and see the optimal bet distribution.
+7. Results are saved to `arbitrage_results.json`.
+8. The viewer script generates an HTML page to display the results and launches it in the default web browser.

 ## Project Structure